 2019 has begun a year of personal change and challenge; personal growth and acceptance.
 Creating goals and more importantly, having dreams.

 It’s good to dream.
-Having dreams is just a gateway to making things happen.
+Having dreams is just a gateway to having an idea and actually making things happen.

 Happiness does not come from searching for it, but by living. – Finnish saying